Well, I'm back. Only to leave again. But that's a good thing. Life calls.

-If you've just arrived for the first time and are curious or starting your own cancer journey, I recommend starting with the first post in June of 2009 and scrolling upward from there.
+If you've just arrived and are curious, or starting your own cancer journey, I recommend starting with the first post in June of 2009 and scrolling upward from there.
 If you need someone to talk to about your diagnosis, please feel free to email me at: cmicheleharris(at)gmail(dot)com

 Much love to those who saw me through.